 This article was posted on Tuesday, August 8th, 2006 at 9:43 pm and is filed under Countries & Cultures, Customs and Traditions, English, English Proverbs, France, French, French Proverbs, Housewarming Traditions, Languages, Proverbs, Proverbs about Home, Proverbs about one's House, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 12 Responses to “Housewarming and Proverbs about One’s House”